carbon-language/carbon-lang/libcxx/docs/DesignDocs/ThreadingSupportAPI.rst

 External Threading Library
 ==========================

-Normally ``<__threading_support>`` provides inline definitions to each internal threading API function it declares.
-However libc++ also supports using an external library to provide the definitions.

-When ``_LIBCPP_HAS_THREAD_LIBRARY_EXTERNAL`` libc++ does not provide inline definitions for the internal API, instead assuming the definitions will be provided by an external library.
+libc++ can be compiled with its internal threading API delegating to an external library.
+Such a configuration is useful for library vendors who wish to distribute a thread-agnostic libc++ library, where the users of the library are expected to provide the implementation of the libc++ internal threading API.

+On a production setting, this would be achieved through a custom ``<__external_threading>`` header, which declares the libc++ internal threading API but leaves out the implementation.

+The ``-DLIBCXX_BUILD_EXTERNAL_THREAD_LIBRARY`` option allows building libc++ in such a configuration while allowing it to be tested on a platform that supports any of the threading systems (e.g. pthread) supported in ``__threading_support`` header.
+Therefore, the main purpose of this option is to allow testing of this particular configuration of the library without being tied to a vendor-specific threading system.
+This option is only meant to be used by libc++ library developers.

 Threading Configuration Macros
 ==============================